-The gas valves operate on High/Low and Off principle.
-At start up, with the flow temperature less than 55 °C the boiler will start at low rate and after 1-3minutes the high rate gas valve will open.
-On reaching the set point, determined by the user, the boiler will go to low rate and when the temperature reaches the set point plus 3 $^{\circ}$ C the low rate gas valve will close.
-When the temperature falls 2 $^{\circ}$ C the boiler will start at low rate and remain there until the temperature falls to the set point less 2 $^{\circ}$ C then the high rate gas valve will operate.
-On start up the high rate gas valve will operate immediately after detection if the boiler flow rate is greater than 55 $^{\circ}$ C.
+The gas valves operate on a High/Low and Off principle.
+At start up, with the flow temperature less than 55°C, the boiler will start at low rate and, after 1 to 3 minutes, the high rate gas valves will open.
+On reaching the set point, determined by the user, the boiler will go to low rate and when the temperature reaches the set point plus 3 °C the low rate gas valve will close.
+When the temperature falls 2 °C the boiler will start at low rate and remain there until the temperature falls to the set point less 2 °C then the high rate gas valves will operate.

+On start up, the high rate gas valves will operate immediately after detection if the boiler flow rate is greater than 55 °C.

-In order to determine the continued correct operation of the control every 4 hours the boiler will shut down for a maximum of 30 seconds to do a self check operation and restart automatically.
+In order to determine the continued correct operation of the control, every 4 hours the boiler will shut down for a maximum of 30 seconds to do a self-check operation and restart automatically.